 Although empathetic listening creates better synergy and understanding, it can take up more energy than listening to reply.
 To counteract this, try and spend some time each day to empathetically listen to yourself.
 Ensuring you’re aware of when you need to dial back and listen to yourself, and only yourself, for a while will create more capacity and energy to listen to others.
 If you have already been dealing with and listening to your internal self, there’ll be less inner-monologue distraction.

 Synergy is much more than a business buzzword.
 Synergy is understanding and valuing the differences in other peoples’ perspectives, and through this creating a whole, or an output, that is greater than the sum of its parts.
 For businesses, synergy is key for continued growth and development, and can be achieved by following the seven habits with discipline.

 To sharpen the saw, we need to think about self-renewal in terms of the physical, spiritual, mental and social/emotional dimensions of our nature.
 Self-renewal is expressing these dimensions ‘regularly and consistently in wise and balanced ways’.
 These are the important, not urgent, tasks of our daily lives that need to be consistently taken care of to reduce urgent tasks down the line.
 And, by consistently focusing on them, we are being inherently proactive in our Circle of Influence.
 Without focus on these dimensions, efforts in growing business, developing careers and attracting more clients will struggle and fall short.

 Implementing these habits will take time and energy, but will lead to a great deal of positive change for the individual and the organisation.

 Want more tips for growing your RTO?
-Here are 10 tips for accelerated growth in 2021.
+Here are 10 tips for accelerated growth.